lancejchen/vehicle_detection_n_lane_finding/README.md

 ###Discussion

 ####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+Briefly discuss any problems / issues I faced in my implementation of this project.
+Where will my
+pipeline likely fail?
+How to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
 In my implementation, there are mainly 4 parts: Extract representative features, train an optimal classifier, design